Before I get into how to build your brand voice, let’s cover some basics!

 Why is a Brand Voice Important?

 Well, the most enduring companies have a very clear brand.
 They have a strong personality and purpose with a consistent message.
+This is how they establish a consistent brand voice.
 Think of Coca Cola.
 Their mission is to “refresh the world in mind body and spirit” their personality is bubbly and friendly.

 However, developing brand recognition takes the consistent application of a clear message, throughout all of your marketing materials.
 If your personality or message changes frequently it’s hard for an audience to know what to expect from you.